Web4application/BNN/README.md

 # BNN
 BNN is the implementation of a binary-native and gradient-free learning algorithm for Binary Neural Networks.
 BNN has been introduced in the paper: ["Training Multi-Layer Binary Neural Networks With Random Local Binary Error Signals"](https://doi.org/10.1088/2632-2153/adf0c1).

 *Disclaimer: we are working on the topic, so, expect changes in this repo.*

 ## External libraries used
 You can install them using `uv`.
-First of all you need to install uv (check [here](https://docs.astral.sh/uv/getting-started/installation/) for instructions) using:
+First of all you need to install uv (check [here](https://docs.astral.sh/uv/getting-started/installation/) for instructions).

 Then, you can install all you need using:
 ```bash
 uv sync